buildingSMART/bSDD/Documentation/bSDD JSON import model.md

   * Example: To describe the characteristic "concrete facing quality" it is mandatory to describe 3 properties: concrete planarity, concrete hue, concrete texture.
 * `alternative use` - type to be used if no other type fits the needs.<sup>1<sup>3.1</sup></sup>

+### How to define relations?

+`ParentClassificationCode` - `Classification`s and `Material`s within the same domain can be organized in a tree like hierarchy structure.
+For example: “IfcCurtainWall” is a more specific classification of “IfcWall”.
+In bSDD terminology, we say that “IfcWall” is a **parent of** “IfcCurtainWall”.
+To define such specialization relation, use the `ParentClassificationCode` attribute on the child object.

+`ClassificationRelation` and `PropertyRelation`- use those to link your concepts with each other.
+Relations allow to define parent-child links also with other domains.
+Apart from specialization, you can also define other types of relations, such as decomposition (`HasPart` type, see the list of possible types: [Relation types](#relation-types)).

+`RelatedIfcEntityNamesList` - IFC is a top-level schema (foundation classes) used for exchanging information between software.
+Because of that, the bSDD provides a special way to relate your classification to IFC.
+Use `RelatedIfcEntityNamesList` to show which entities from IFC you are refering to or extending.
+For example, “Signaling LED diode” relates to “IfcLamp” from IFC. `RelatedIfcEntityNamesList` can be used by bSDD-related tools to filter the list of possible classifications to a particular IFC category.

 ### Relation types

 `Properties` and `Classifications` must have a specific type.
 Below is the explanation of what each type means: